 - Cut package of bacon in half crosswise, rub slices with brown sugar, and place on foil~lined sheet pan with rack.
-Set aside on counter.
+Set aside on the kitchen counter.

 - Arrange fruit on serving platter. **If you have room in the fridge, you could do this a day ahead and cover tightly with plastic wrap.

 - Melt white chocolate in microwave and assemble marshmallow straws.
-Place in prepared display.
+Place in the prepared display.

 - Frost the cupcakes. **You could do this a day ahead.

-By 10:15, I was dressed except for lipstick (always a last minute thing with me.)
-The last thing I did was cook the heart~shaped French toasts in a large non~stick skillet, placed them on a foil~lined sheet pan and set them aside.
+By 10:15, I was dressed except for lipstick (always a last~minute thing with me.)
+The last thing I did was cook the heart~shaped French toasts in a large non~stick skillet, place them on a foil~lined sheet pan and set them aside.
 Everything was ready except baking the bacon in the oven (always my go~to method, especially for company), warming the French toast ~ and opening the champagne.
 We actually used Pink Prosecco.

 Everyone made a plate, we sat down in the dining room, I said grace, we had a toast to celebrate friendship and we enjoyed a delicious meal, laughing and sharing stories (what is shared at brunch, stays at brunch.).
 A couple of girls helped clear the brunch plates as I made a dessert plate for everyone.
 I think the marshmallows were the favorite.